vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 coming from Kehaya country crossed

-it first and tbeo Satadrū) Homatirtba--(under VS) K. I 35 11 Hysikeśam-(op the Ganges about 24 miles north of Harıdvāra) Var 146 63-64 (Visnu is deemed to stay there)
+it first and tbeo Satadrū) Homatirtba--(under VS) K. I 35 11 Hysikeśam-(op the Ganges about 24 miles north of Harıdvāra) Var 146 63-64 (Viṣṇu is deemed to stay there)

 identifications of bis cannot be taken seriously; B (f. falling into Narmada)